 Finally, once the infection has been thoroughly cleaned, your tooth will be filled and sealed.
 This filling will protect the tooth from future damage.
 Soon, you will be able to bite and chew normally again, without pain or discomfort.

-Don’t give up on a damaged tooth.
 A root canal can restore a tooth’s function and appearance and allow you the chance to enjoy a comfortable, beautiful, smile again.
-If you are experiencing the symptoms associated with a damaged pulp, give us a call today to schedule a visit with Dr. Ross.
+If you are experiencing the symptoms associated with damaged pulp, give us a call today to schedule a visit with Dr. Ross.